Earl Gee, Partner and Creative Director, Gee + Chung Design, Spark Winner and Spark Juror

 What’s the best thing about being a designer?

-Design is a great profession; it is creative, analytical and intuitive.
-It celebrates the unexpected and out-of-the-ordinary.
-It’s one of the rare professions in which you don’t have to do what has always been done; you can do what has never been done before.
-Perhaps the best thing about being a designer is that you tend to have a different view of of life.
+The best thing about being a designer is you tend to have a different view of life.
 You are rarely content with the way things are.
-You are always looking forward to creating something that is different, better than before, more useful, more efficient, more sustainable or a more engaging experience that improves people’s lives.
-These are the creative possibilities that Spark represents and the human-centered qualities that make the Spark competition so significant; it celebrates the unlimited potential for design to create a better world.
+You are always looking to create something that is different, better, more useful, more efficient, more sustainable, or a more rewarding experience that improves people’s lives.
+These are the possibilities that Spark represents, and the attributes that make the Spark Awards so significant; the unlimited potential for design to create a better world.